Buccleugh Collection, MC,2.9.

 Carrick Fergus, The Parson And His Boots, St Patrick’s Day In The Morning:

-The following pieces appear in TAB in my publication, Works for the 18th-century Guittar, Volume 1:
+The following pieces appear arranged in Open D Tuning with TAB in my Mel Bay publication, Scottish 18th-century Guitar Tunes: https://www.melbay.com/Products/30764M/scottish-18thcentury-guitar-tunes.aspx

 Comely Garden Reel